hashcloak/Meson/README.md

   -provider # Flag to indicate you only want a provider config
 ```

 This will make a directory called `output/provider-name` with a file called `identity.public.pem`.
 Send us your public key to our email [info@hashcloak.com](info@hashcloak.com).
-We will then help you get your noded added to the mixnet (look at the [warning](#usage)).
+We will then help you in getting your node added to the mixnet (look at the [warning](#usage)).
 Once you give us your public key you can get your node running with:

 ```bash
 docker service create \